cuba-platform/dashboard-addon/README.md

 To add an additional widget type, you need to do the following:

 - Create a frame (see in [CUBA Platform documentation](https://doc.cuba-platform.com/manual-6.10/screens.html)), then add the annotation `com.haulmont.addon.dashboard.web.annotation.DashboardWidget`.
-Fill the fields: `name`, `editFrameId`(optional, leave absent if there is no parameter in widget) in the annotation (see JavaDoc).
+Fill the fields: `name`, `editFrameId`(optional, leave empty if there is no parameter in widget) in the annotation (see JavaDoc).
 `widget`, `dashboard`, `dashboardFrame` can be included in widget via `@WindowParam` annotation.
 Widget parameters in widget editor and widget frames should have `@WidgetParam` and `@WindowParam` annotations.
 For example: